-- Help prevent angry customers from going on popular sites and posting negative reviews.
+- Help prevent angry customers from posting negative reviews;

-- Allow the manager to respond personally to positive and negative reviews, offering gratitude or a solution.
+- Allow management to respond personally to positive and negative reviews, offering gratitude or a solution;

 - And so much more.

-- Positive reviews translate directly into positive business results: 57% of consumers will visit a local business website after reading a positive review, and 72% of consumers will take some sort of action after reading a positive review. *Brightlocal.com, 2014
+- Positive reviews translate directly into positive business results.
+57% of consumers will visit a local website after reading a positive review, and 72% of consumers will take some sort of action after reading a positive review. *Brightlocal.com, 2014

-- Positive reviews directly impact the bottom line: A one-star improvement in Yelp ratings for a local business equated to a 5-9% increase in revenue in Professor Michael Luca’s Harvard Business School Study--and that was in 2011! *Harvard Business School, Oct.
+- Positive reviews directly impact the bottom line.
+A one-star improvement in Yelp ratings for a local business equated to a 5-9% increase in revenue during Professor Michael Luca’s Harvard Business School Study—and that was in 2011! *Harvard Business School, Oct.
 2011